-The Associate in Arts (AA), Associate in Science (AS), Associate in Engineering Science (AES), and Associate in Fine Arts (AFA) degrees are intended for students planning to transfer to a four-year college or university for a baccalaureate degree.
+The Associate in Arts (AA), Associate in Science (AS), Associate in Engineering Science (AES), and Associate in Fine Arts (AFA) degrees are intended for students planning to transfer to a fouryear college or university for a baccalaureate degree.

 These associate degrees are designed to transfer to a fouryear institution.
-However, since requirements can vary from one university to another, it is recommended that all students create an academic plan with a Waubonsee Academic and Career Advisor.
-Courses taken at other colleges and/ or universities are evaluated upon request.
-See page 146 (Admission of Transfer Students) and page 162 (Transferring Credit to Waubonsee) for more information.
+However, requirements can vary from one university to another.
+Also, specific course requirements for math and science vary from major to major.
+Therefore, it is recommended that all students create an academic plan with a Waubonsee Academic and Career Advisor.
+Courses taken at other colleges and/or universities are evaluated upon request.
+See page 150 (Admission of Transfer Students) and page 166 (Transferring Credit to Waubonsee) for more information.